Last updated on April 21st, 2025 at 11:19 am

-As you journey through the field of information technology, you will at some point come across the different types of computer systems, of which mobile devices is one.
+As you journey through the field of information technology, you will at some point come across the different types of computer systems, of which mobile devices are one.
 Mobile devices are those types of computers that can be held in the hand.
 They can be easily moved by a single user.

 Laptop (also called notebook)

-Laptop computers are personal computers that give you the power and functionality of a desktop in the palm of your hand.
-They have an all-in-one design – that is, all of the functionalities of the desktop computer combined into a single device.
-Laptops have monitors, a touchpad with the functionality of a mouse, keyboards, and all the different ports of the desktop computer.
-The presence of these ports means that a laptop can have an external monitor and other peripheral devices, such as a mouse and keyboard, connected to it so it can also be turned into a desktop computer.
+Laptops have monitors, a touchpad with the functionality of a mouse, keyboards, and all the different ports of a desktop computer.
+The presence of these ports means that a laptop can have an external monitor and other peripheral devices, such as a mouse and keyboard, connected to it.

 Notebook computers also come prepackaged with a rechargeable lithium battery that allows the user to work comfortably while on the go.